InemesitMatthew/HNG-Internship-/README.md

-# HNG Internship Tasks
+🚀 **HNG Internship Tasks Repository**
-This repository contains all tasks for the HNG internship, organized into subdirectories.
+This repository contains my project submissions for the HNG Internship (Mobile Track), organized into task-specific subdirectories.

-Task 5 to 10 can be found in Task 4 because since then ive only been working on building telex so there was no point making new subdirectories
-I am a finalist of HNG12
-Mobile Track
+### **Task Structure Overview**
+- Tasks 1-4 are in their respective directories.
+- **Tasks 5-10** are consolidated under the `Task4/` directory, as these involved iterative development of the **Telex Project** – a priority deliverable requiring continuous updates in a single codebase.
+*(Separate directories were unnecessary for these later stages due to the project's unified nature.)*

+### **About Me**
+📱 **Mobile Track Finalist** | HNGx Cohort 12
+All tasks reflect my Flutter(dart) development journey during the internship.